Geoportail-Luxembourg/LuxMob/README.md

     $ tar xvzf android-sdk_r21.0.1-linux.tgz

-To be able to build the LuxMob app, and run it in the Android emulator, you need to install the Android SDK Platform-tools, and at least one platform (the latest, 4.2 at time of this writing).
-You can use the Android SDK Manager to install these, which you can launch by navigating to the `tools` directory and running `android`.
+To be able to build the LuxMob app, and run it in the Android emulator, you need to install the Android SDK Platform-tools, and at least one platform and system image.
+You can use the Android SDK Manager for that, which you launch by executing `tools/android sdk`.
+In the Manager select and install `Android SDK Platform-tools`, and `SDK Platform` and `System Image` for a version of Android (4.2).
+Now create an Android Virtual Device (AVD) using the AVD Manager, which you launch by executing `tools/android avd`.
+You should now be able to start the emulator: `tools/emulator`.

-Also, you need to add the paths to the Android SDK `platform-tools` and `tools` directories to the `PATH` environment variable.
+For Sencha Cmd to find the Android SDK Tools you need to have the paths to the `platform-tools` and `tools` directories in your `PATH`.

 For example:

     $ export PATH=${PATH}:${HOME}/local/opt/android-sdk-linux/platform-tools:${HOME}/local/opt/android-sdk-linux/tools

-And to persist that adjust the setting of the `PATH` in your `.bashrc`.
+To persist that adjust the setting of the `PATH` in your `.bashrc`.

 ## Build